-I live in zone 7b so I am able to start gardening fairly early.
-I did not get a crop of brussel sprouts last year but I am hopeful that my plants will be full of sprouts this year.
+I live in zone 7b so I am able to start vegetable gardening fairly early.
+I did not get a crop of brussels sprouts last year but I am hopeful that my plants will be full of sprouts this year.

 I spent most of today hand tilling my garden bed.
 It was tilled with a rototiller last fall, but winter weeds have taken over the area where I had my garden.
 Oddly enough, the front part which was tilled into lawn to enlarge the vegetable garden is relatively full of weeks.

-I planted broccoli, brussel sprouts and head lettuce today.
+I planted broccoli, brussels sprouts and head lettuce today.
 They were seedlings since I did not get my seeds until last week.
 Those will have to wait until fall to be planted again.

 - Soil: They will tolerate most soil conditions, but prefer a sweet or slightly alkaline soil.
 The soil PH should be at least 6.5 for best results.
 Adding a lot of organic matter to the soil will help them to maintain the moisture they need for best growth.

-- Sunlight: Like most vegetables, brussel sprouts like full sun.
+- Sunlight: Like most vegetables, brussels sprouts like full sun.
 6 – 8 hours a day or more is preferable.
 In the hottest climates, they will appreciate partial shade in the afternoon.